Our Guide to Military Scholarships for Veterans, Dependents, and Spouses

 Active Duty Military Scholarships

-Certain military scholarships are open to active duty armed forces service members only.
-These options are ideal for military personnel who want to further their education while serving their country.
+Certain military scholarships are open only to active-duty service members of the armed forces.
+Many of these scholarships are available to members of the United States military across all branches, making these options ideal for military personnel who want to further their education while serving their country.

 Here is a list of active-duty military scholarships: